apache/gravitino/docs/security.md

 Simple mode allows the client to use the environment variable `GRAVITINO_USER` as the user.
 If the environment variable `GRAVITINO_USER` is not set, client will use the user of the machine which sends requests.
 Gravitino only supports external OAuth2.0 server now.
-First, users need to guarantee that the external OAuth 2.0 server supports Bearer JWT.
+First, users need to guarantee that the external OAuth 2.0 server supports Bearer JWT and is configured properly.
 Then, for server side, users should set `gravitino.authenticator` as `oauth` and give `gravitino.authenticator.oauth.defaultSignKey` a proper value.